atsheehan/curriculum/lessons/rails-requests/rails-requests.md

----
-title: HTTP
-author: atsheehan
-complexity_score: 3
-scope: core
-type: review
-group_type: individual
----

-### Contents

-In this assignment, we'll review basic HTTP requests and how POST requests are constructed in Rails.
+In this article we'll review HTTP requests and how POST requests are handled via Rails.

 ### Learning Goals